keithtgrehan/Applied-LLMs-for-Business-Cases-09-02-2025/README.md

 	•	The right solution is sometimes better experimentation, not better models.
 	•	Product decisions require causal reasoning.
 	•	ML should only be used where it adds marginal value.

+	B6 — Sales Performance Diagnosis

+Overview

+Leadership asked for an ML model to identify underperforming sales regions.

+This case reframes the problem properly.

+Underperformance is not low revenue.
+It is revenue below structural expectation.

+The goal is to build a fair, interpretable diagnostic system that:
+	•	Estimates expected performance using structural variables
+	•	Identifies meaningful deviations
+	•	Explains drivers behind performance gaps

+⸻

+Core Principle

+Compare like with like.

+Raw revenue rankings are misleading.
+Structural factors such as market size, pipeline quality, headcount, and seasonality must be controlled for before evaluating performance.

+This case applies:
+	•	Regression modeling
+	•	Residual analysis
+	•	Peer-group clustering
+	•	Diagnostic interpretation

+⸻

+What This Case Demonstrates
+	•	Proper ML problem framing
+	•	Fair performance evaluation
+	•	Interpretable modeling over black-box methods
+	•	Alignment with regression and evaluation material in the Master AI folder

+This is decision-support ML — not a labeling machine.